Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 29. Which of the below options is a best practice for making your application on AWS highly available?
     - A. Deploy the application to at least two Availability Zones.
     - B. Use Elastic Load Balancing (ELB) across multiple AWS Regions.
+[ELB works within a single region across multiple AZs.
+For multi-region deployments, you’d use Route 53 or Global Accelerator]
-    - C. Deploy the application code on at least two servers in the same Availability Zone.
+    - C. Deploy the application code on at least two servers in the same Availability Zone.[rotects against a single server failure, but not against an AZ outage.]
     - D. Rewrite the application code to handle all incoming requests.

     <details markdown=1><summary markdown='span'>Answer</summary>